QuarkNerd/blog/cprice/_posts/2016-08-17-building-components-with-d3-data-join.md

 </ul>
 ~~~

-The problem with non-index based keys occurs when we try and insert an item anywhere other than at the end of the list -
+**In older versions (pre-v4) of D3** a problem used to occur when using non-index based keys and trying to insert an item anywhere other than at the end of the list -

 ~~~ javascript
 render([